-A detailed impact analysis of the routine, accidental, and cumulative impacts of the proposed activities on chemosynthetic communities and deepwater coral communities can be found in Chapter 4.5 of the GOM G&G PEIS, Chapter 4.4 of the Multisale EIS and 2018 SEIS, and Chapter 4.4 of the 2021 BEBR.
-The following information is a summary of the impact analyses in the GOM G&G PEIS, Multisale EIS, 2018 SEIS, and 2021 BEBR and is incorporated by reference into this Revised SEA.
+A detailed impact analysis of the routine, accidental, and cumulative impacts of the proposed activities on chemosynthetic communities and deepwater coral communities can be found in Chapter 4.5 of the GOM G&G PEIS, Chapter 4.4 of the Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, and Chapter 4.4 of the 2021 BEBR.
+The following information is a summary of the impact analyses in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, and 2021 BEBR, and are incorporated by reference into this SEA.

 Any hard substrate communities located in deep water would be particularly sensitive to impacts from OCS activities resulting in bottom disturbances and increased turbidity.
 Such impacts to these habitats could permanently prevent recolonization by similar organisms requiring hard substrate.
-The IPF associated with the proposed activities in Alaminos Canyon and Keathley Canyon Areas that could affect deepwater benthic communities include physical impacts from placement and recovery of OBNs and PIES.
+The IPF associated with the proposed activities in Walker Ridge Area that could affect deepwater benthic communities include physical impacts from placement and recovery of OBNs and PIES.